 Your agent will handle the paperwork, schedule showings, negotiate on your behalf, and manage the closing details.
 Find a top agent in your area with HomeLight’s Agent Finder tool.

 A top real estate agent will make sure buyers have the necessary financing to prevent closing delays.
 If you’re selling FSBO, be sure to verify the buyer’s preapproval letter.

 How long it takes to show your home depends on how accommodating you are.
 Live in your home like you’re a guest, keeping it spotless and ready for showings.
 We know, it’s a stressful time, but it’ll be over soon!
 The less advance notice you need to prepare for showings, the faster it’ll sell.
 As well, you need to accommodate requests and questions by responding as soon as possible.
 Have repair receipts, property taxes, and utility bills on hand to meet those requests before they’re made.

 Negotiations can be stressful and time-consuming.
 Discuss your options with your real estate agent and be decisive and clear to reduce the time spent negotiating and alleviate misunderstandings.
 A simple phone call can reduce the back and forth of texting or emailing which takes up unnecessary time.

 Selling to a cash buyer

 If you need a swift and sure home sale, consider selling to a cash buyer who isn’t tied to a lender.
 You can save yourself two months’ worth of hassle and uncertainty.
-HomeLight’s Simple Sale provides sellers with fast, competitive offers from fully vetted buyers within 48 hours, closing in as few as 10 days (or whenever you’re ready to move).
+HomeLight’s Simple Sale provides sellers with fast, competitive offers from fully vetted buyers in as few as 48 hours, with the ability to close in as little as 10 days (or whenever you’re ready to move).
 Read this overview to learn more about selling to a cash buyer.